gitbush/jobseek/readme.md

 - All icons were chosen to represent to be understood by everyone and compliment the text that follows.

 **Backgrounds**
-- All backgrounds were chosen to show a proffesional yet inspiring theme.
+- All backgrounds were chosen to show a professional yet inspiring theme.
 - The black opacity overlay dulls the bright colours of the background images for a comfortable UX.

 ### Wireframes